Documenting and reporting near misses in the workplace

 The second step is having employees identify and evaluate any unsafe conditions in their work locations.
 Set an example to make safety a focus at the beginning of each workday.
 Having open discussions with your employees can help them to feel comfortable reporting incidents that they have witnessed or experienced.

 The third step is to investigate and record all near misses and accidents.
 Training is a key factor in helping your employees recognize the root cause of the incident.
-Keeping records on all incidents and accidents will help your safety team in analyzing tendencies involving outdated policies, and work procedures, defective equipment, and unsafe practices.
+Keeping records of all incidents and accidents will help your safety team in analyzing tendencies involving outdated policies, and work procedures, defective equipment, and unsafe practices.

-Best practices for reporting near-misses
+Best practices for reporting near misses

-Within every company, it is important to know how a near-miss incident is defined.
 Does your company have a hazard reporting program?
 Any employee that knows of any potentially unsafe workplace situation must be provided with the correct way to report it.

 Reporting an incident helps management plan ways to correct the situation so the potential for injury can be eliminated or a change in performing a specific job task can be made safer with new procedures in place.
 If a near miss is just ignored, then the potential for a serious accident is increased for the future.

-Importance of documenting incidents and near-misses
+Importance of documenting incidents and near misses

 Documenting all incidents can allow your workplace to track patterns and realize trends.
 Correcting any unsafe practices should be the goal of the safety team.
 Completing incident reports can help a company protect itself from undue lawsuits.